mezzio/mezzio/docs/book/v3/features/container/delegator-factories.md

 powerful feature.

-At the time of writing, this feature works for each of the Aura.Di, Pimple, and zend-servicemanager container implementations.
-Delegator factories have been supported with Pimple and zend-servicemanager since the 1.X series.
+At the time of writing, this feature works for each of the Aura.Di, Pimple, and laminas-servicemanager container implementations.
+Delegator factories have been supported with Pimple and laminas-servicemanager since the 1.X series.